koondax/Aposteriori_elliptic/README.md

 # Aposteriori_elliptic
 # Desciption
-This folder contains codes for the paper "Guaranteed, locally efficient, and robust a posteriori estimates for nonlinear elliptic problems in iteration-dependent norms.
+This folder contains codes for the paper

+"Guaranteed, locally efficient, and robust a posteriori estimates for nonlinear elliptic problems in iteration-dependent norms.
 An orthogonal decomposition result based on iterative linearization"

+by Koondi Mitra and Martin Vohralik.

+Please cite us, if you use the code.

 # Details
 * The main coding platform is FreeFem.
 * The edp files can run directly if FreeFem is installed and a folder names 'Output' is present in the directory.